 Carbonfund.org celebrates Earth Day and 8 years of partnership with Virgin America and their customers who have commendably offset over 18 million pounds of CO2e from their corporate headquarters and a first of its kind program allowing guests to purchase offsets for their travel via the airline’s Red seatback in-flight entertainment platform.
 This is equivalent to preventing over 9 million pounds of coal burned or the carbon dioxide sequestered by over 200,000 tree seedlings grown over 10 years!

-“Our partnership with Virgin America means support for two innovative projects in the fight against global warming,” said President Eric Carlson of Carbonfund.org.
+“Our partnership with Virgin America means support for two innovative projects in the fight against climate change,” said President Eric Carlson of Carbonfund.org.
 “We commend Virgin America for their significant environmental commitment, they are an airline that has been dedicated to sustainability practices since day one. “

 Virgin America launched in 2007 with the goal of building an airline from the ground up that makes environmentally sustainable practices a core part of its business model.
 Virgin America operates a fleet that is up to 15% more fuel and carbon efficient than the average fleet flying domestically.
 From its launch, the airline has employed a wide array of fuel and energy saving practices to reduce its carbon footprint.